Today, we’re sharing simple ways to show appreciation this holiday season.

 One of my favorite ways to practice being intentional with my time and resources during a busy holiday season is to keep an attitude of appreciation.

-Just to be clear, I try to do this all year long but sometimes there are weeks that go by where I realize I haven’t written in my gratitude journal for days.
+I try to do this all year long but sometimes there are weeks that go by before I realize I haven’t written in my gratitude journal for days.

-Last year, I made a blessings wreath as a take on the popular trend of the blessings tree.
+In the past, we’ve made a blessings wreath which is our own take on the popular trend of the blessings tree.

 Here’s what you need to know if you want to show appreciation to someone you care about this holiday too…